-AACSB: Analytical Thinking Topic: Argument by Anecdote
+Topic: Argument by Anecdote

-- 45) Which of the following statements is true? - A) Arguments based on anecdotes are always true. - B) In the scientific method, anecdotes are more important than data. - C) Arguments by example are appropriate when contradicting a blanket statement. - D) It is easier for a researcher to jump to a wrong conclusion when she uses a large data set.
+- 36) Which of the following statements is true? - A) Arguments based on anecdotes are always true. - B) In the scientific method, anecdotes are more important than data. - C) Arguments by example are appropriate when contradicting a blanket statement. - D) It is easier for a researcher to jump into a wrong conclusion when she uses a large data set.